Now, I think Gloria Allred has shown up for her press conference.

 He failed to disclose.

-That to me disqualifies him completely.
+That, to me, disqualifies him completely.

-We gotta be very careful here.
+You got to be very careful here.

-This would have discussed the.
+This would have disqualified me.

-You gotta be very careful.
+You've got to be very careful.

-Maybe there's wait a second now.
+Wait a second now.

-I and I in all candor here, Kathy, maybe there's nothing to disclose.
+In all candor here, Kathy, maybe there's nothing to disclose.

 It doesn't matter.

-And you and I thought, okay, he's dropped it.
+And I thought, okay, he's dropped it.

-He'll be done with that on Monday.
+He'll be done with it on Monday.

-I turn you on again, and there you go.
+I turn you on again.

 I had to turn you off last week.